ihmeuw/vivarium_research/docs/source/onboarding_resources/computing/index.rst

 **Recommended Terminals for Mac Users:**

-Since Mac is similar to Linux and is the base operating system on Mac computers, the pre-installed Terminal app can be used for all your terminal needs.
+Since macOS is similar to Linux and is the base operating system on Mac computers, the pre-installed Terminal app can be used for all your terminal needs.

 **Other Options:**

-Most terminals can also be used to access the cluster, although the common practice on the Sim Science team is to use separate terminals for GitHub on our local machine and for cluster access.
+Most terminals can also be used to access the cluster, although the common practice for Windows users on the Sim Science team is to use separate terminals for working on our local machine and for cluster access.

 Git can be used for updating Vivarium docs from Command Prompt.